 A series of valves in a giraffe's neck stops blood from rushing to its head when it bends down to drink.

-Description: The Giraffe is the tallest land animal on earth with a long neck that contains only seven vertebrae (just like humans!).
+The Giraffe is the tallest land animal on earth with a long neck that contains only seven vertebrae (just like humans!).
 They have a long, strong tongue which is used to pull leaves from branches and is about 45 cm long.

-Giraffe have a thick spotted coat and a long tail which is useful for brushing away flies.
+Giraffes have a thick spotted coat and a long tail which is useful for brushing away flies.
 The Giraffe can have up to five blunt, short horns called ‘ossicones’.

 Diet: Giraffe are herbivores.
 Because of their long necks they are able to eat the leaves from taller trees such as acacia and wild apricot which gives them an advantage over other herbivores.
 They also eat shoots, fruit and other vegetation.
 Giraffe are also known as browsers.